opticsensors/daq_connectivity/README.md

 # `daq_connectivity`
 This repository is used for easily acquire serial data via USB for DATAQ Instruments products.
 Two methods are supported: ascii and binary.

 The code is based on [this repo](https://github.com/dataq-instruments/Simple-Python-Examples).
-It essentially converts and analog input (voltage) to a digital value.
+It essentially converts an analog input (voltage) to a digital value.

 ## Examples of use: